silen-moon/Complaint-Lodging-Portal/README.md

 # Complaint-Lodging-Portal
-A simple portal with basic HTML and CSS styling that allows stuent to lodge complaints.
+A simple portal with basic HTML and CSS styling that allows stuent to lodge complaints and keep track of them.
-The styling is very lacking rn, feel free to update it.
 (will be doing so very soon tho)